home-assistant/analytics.home-assistant.io/README.md

 The website is bundled with [Vite](https://vitejs.dev/) and served with [CloudFlare pages](https://pages.cloudflare.com/).

 The website source are located in the site directory.

+## Development

+To do local development of the website first clone the repository and open the devcontainer.
+Once the devcontainer has started run `script/develop` in the terminal, a preview of the site will open in your default browser.